Of course, we also know that ales come in different forms – pale ale, IPA, etc.

 Doppelbock makes a return!
 Depending on what style of doppelbock you get, you can classify it as a pale or a dark lager.
 I feel that dark lager is a better classification, but then again what do I know – there’s only been hundreds of styles brewed over hundreds of years.

-Truth be told, there isn’t much to say about the Vienna lager.
-The most famous example I can think of is Negro Modelo.
+Truth be told, there isn’t much to say about the Vienna lager, but I did write an entire article about it so I don’t know.

 Vienna lagers are sort of the bridge between pale and dark lagers, and while someone out there would argue that you have to use certain temperatures and densities for a beer to be considered, you could easily find someone who says something completely different.